The characters seemed somewhat familiar, and I know I’ve seen that mask before.

 Zombie’s greatest sins are in spoiling his main characters as he attempts again to redefine them after their initial encounter with The Shape.
 Gone are the good-girl Laurie and the you’re-only-crazy-if-you’re-wrong heroic Loomis, replaced by a sullen wildchild and a self-aggrandizing, arrogant prick.

-The violence is, if possible, more brutal than the first go-round, with added gore shots and queasy hospital stitching shots and wounds that swell as they are inflicted, and quick, hard slashes and desperate, unrelenting knife shots that are equal parts stab and bludgeon.
+The violence is, if possible, more brutal than the first go-round, with added gore shots and queasy hospital stitching shots and wounds that swell as they are inflicted, inflicted with quick, hard slashes and desperate, unrelenting knife shots that are equal parts stab and bludgeon.

 His opening sequence (and the pre-credits definition of “White Horse” as a psychological metaphor) zooms past the threshold of pretentiousness and keeps the gas to the floor to until the film’s final image, which apes the middle entries of the “Friday the 13th” series and is neither surprising nor remotely interesting.

-“Halloween II” does do one interesting thing: it makes me long for the days of Busta Rhymes karate-chopping Michael Myers and calling him “Mikey.”
+“Halloween II” does do one interesting thing: it makes me long for the days of Busta Rhymes karate-chopping “Mikey” Myers.

 Rating: 1 Yap